StiliyanKushev/KU--.ku--Programming-Language/README.md

 -- inputs --
 ------------

-@noecho - disables echo from stdin to stdout
-@onecho - enables echo from stdin to stdout
 @rkey - reads key from stdin, returns string
 @rline - reads line from stdin, returns string